Mariano-Github/Edge-Drivers-Beta/zigbee-switch-power/README.md

 - When the Random On Off functions is activated, a random interval is calculated between the values ​​chosen in preferences.

-- When the calculated interval is met, it is chosen randomly if the light turns On or Off.
-This means that not whenever it is on it will turn off or vice versa.
+- When the calculated interval is met, it will turn off or on.

 - When the Random function is deactivated, the light also turns off.